activist-security/guide/security-guide_en.md

 This includes Microsoft Office documents that can be abused for various attacks ([source](https://www.thedailybeast.com/this-is-how-cops-trick-dark-web-drug-dealers-into-unmasking-themselves)).
 Antivirus software only offers patchy protection but is itself vulnerable to attacks ([source](https://theintercept.com/2015/06/22/nsa-gchq-targeted-kaspersky/).

-There are many different bundles of the Linux core with various open source software called *distributions*, of which we recommend two specifically:
+There are many different bundles of the Linux core with various open source software called *distributions*.
+If the computer is used for sensitive activist work, [Tails](https://tails.boum.org/) is a distribution with a focus on security and anonymity that can be installed alongside another operating system, e.g. another variant of Linux.

+For mainly personal use, the following two distributions are less geared towards security, but are relatively easy to install, use and update:

 - *[Linux Mint](http://www.linuxmint.com/)* offers one of the most painless ways to get an open system with many probably familiar software like Firefox, VLC player, LibreOffice etc.
 They offer different *Editions* of which  *XFCE* is a simple, fast desktop that still runs well on old computers and *Cinnamon* is a bit more fancy.